 We know that the consistent and informed support for the whole family, including grandparents, brothers and sisters, is invaluable for parents of a child with sight loss – which is why we are here to listen, care and advise.

 We can do that by explaining complex terms, giving independent advice on claiming benefits or contacting agencies and organisations on your family’s behalf.
-We usually work over the telephone, but may provide one-to-one support in person in some cases.

 In Scotland, Wales and Northern Ireland, we work closely with local charities to provide family support services.

 If you feel you are in one of these situations: